 or contact firstname.lastname@example.org.

-In South Africa we have 5 Demeter certified farms:
+In South Africa these are Demeter certified farms:

 Bloublommetjieskloof Farm is a 38 hectare biodynamic farm in Wellington (Western Cape).
 Bloublommetjieskloof was the first biodynamic farm in South Africa with small production of vegetables and cheeses.
 Now the farm offers dairy products, fresh and preserved products as well as the Bloublommetjieskloof range of Demeter cleaning and body care products.
 The products are organic certified with Ceres and biodynamic with Demeter.
 School groups are accommodated as well, where children take part in farm life and learn about principles of biodynamic farming.